DriveQuantPublic/react-native-drivekit/packages/demo/README.md

-# DriveKit React Native SDK demo App
+# DriveKit React Native demo application

-This is the React Native Demo App using DriveKit iOS & Android.
+This is an sample application to illustrate how to embed the DriveKit SDK into a React Native mobile application

 ## How to run demo App